pirafrank/fpiracom/pages/pages/terms.md

 show_title: true
 ---

-This is my personal website.
-I write and edit it.
-I also check and revise this page occasionally.
+This is my personal website, I write and edit it.
+Opinions here are solely my own.

+I check and revise this page occasionally in an effort to keep it up-to-date.

+### Terms

 By using this website, in any and all forms, you accept the following terms and policies.

 All content provided is for informational purposes only and without warranties of any kind.
 I do not guarantee completeness of any information found here or by following any links here published.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.